stepjuju/missing-pixels/README.md

 ### Future Work

 #### Part 1: Model Training
-- **Arbitrary size of the images** Train a model on arbitrary sized inmages.
+- **Arbitrary size of the images** Train a model on arbitrary sized images.

 #### Part 2: Web Application